 Robert develops post-processing systems and products for high impact weather.

 Robert post-processes data from numerical models covering a number of forecast lead times - from a just a few days ahead out to a month in advance.
-His current focus of work is on the societal risk from the impact of weather, of which probabilistic forecasts based on ensemble prediction systems is a key tool.
-Some specific projects are described below.
+His current focus of work is on the societal risk from the impact of weather, of which probabilistic forecasts based on ensemble forecasting systems is a key tool.
+Specific projects are described below.

 Now this system is up and running, research is focusing on how these medium to long-range weather regime forecasts can be applied to specific high impact applications.
-So far this has included:
+More information can be found in this Research News article (published in April 2016).

 Robert has also contributed towards research looking into the use of the "NSWWS impact approach" for issuing heat and cold health first guess warnings, where impact thresholds are based on epidemiological data.